jyon124/scrapbook_frontend/README.md

 https://scrapbook-frontend.herokuapp.com/login

-This is link for website.
+This is link to the website.